 Manhattan has some of the best squares anywhere.
-Bryant Park, Rockefeller Plaza, Union Square, Washington Square Park, and Madison Square all have qualities that we can learn from to be used for in this group of public spaces.
+Bryant Park, Rockefeller Plaza, Union Square, Washington Square Park, and Madison Square all have qualities that we can learn from to be used in this group of public spaces.

 Brooklyn has no important squares, but Borough Hall and Cadman Plaza along with the promenade down to the waterfront could eclipse all of those in Manhattan.

-Paris and Vienna City Halls
+Vienna and Paris City Halls

-At the same time, cities like Vienna and Paris provide examples of how to create world renowned gathering places.
+At the same time, cities like Vienna and Paris provide examples of how to create world-renowned gathering places.

 Paris Hotel de Ville